qo-proto/qh/docs/protocol-definition.md

 To get the server certificate before connecting to the server we try to get the certificate from the DNS.

 We need a DNS Entry we can get from the client before connecting.

+### 7.2 Connection Management

+#### 7.2.1 Connection Reuse

+QH connections, which are built on the underlying `qotp` transport, are persistent.
+For best performance, clients SHOULD reuse connections for multiple requests rather than establishing a new connection for each one.
+Connections should remain open until it is determined that no further communication with the server is necessary (e.g., when a user navigates away from an application) or until the server closes the connection.

+Clients SHOULD NOT open more than one QH connection to a given IP address and UDP port for the same transport configuration.

+#### 7.2.2 Reusing Connections for Multiple Origins

+A single connection to a server endpoint MAY be reused for requests to different origins (i.e., different hostnames) if they resolve to the same IP address.
+To do this securely, the client MUST validate that the server is authoritative for the new origin.
+This involves verifying the server's public key against the expected key for the new origin (e.g., by fetching it from a DNS TXT record).

+If the server's identity cannot be verified for the new origin, the client MUST NOT reuse the connection for that origin and SHOULD establish a new connection instead.

+A server that receives a request for an origin it is not authoritative for can indicate this by sending a `421 (Misdirected Request)` status code.

 ## 8. Security Considerations